In the Night Wood

 by Dale Bailey

 American Charles Hayden came to England to forget the past.
-Failed father, failed husband, and failed scholar, Charles hopes to put his life back together with a biography of Christopher Hollow, the long-dead author of a legendary Victorian children’s book, In the Night Wood.
+Failed father, failed husband, and failed scholar, Charles hopes to put his life back together with a biography of Caedmon Hollow, the long-dead author of a legendary Victorian children’s book, In the Night Wood.
 But soon after settling into Hollow’s remote Yorkshire home, Charles learns that the past isn’t dead.

 In the neighboring village, Charles meets a woman he might have loved, a child who could have been his own lost daughter, and the ghost of a self he thought he’d put behind him.
-And in the primeval forest surrounding Christopher Hollow’s ancestral home, an ancient power is stirring.
+And in the primeval forest surrounding Caedmon Hollow’s ancestral home, an ancient power is stirring.
 The horned figure of a long-forgotten king haunts Charles Hayden’s dreams.
 And every morning the fringe of darkling trees presses closer.
 Soon enough, Charles will venture into the night wood.
 Soon enough he’ll learn that the darkness under the trees is but a shadow of the darkness that waits inside us all.

 Cover Artist: Andrew Davidson